Lamare enjoys pondering social issues and commentary. In this case, the role money plays in our lives.

 Why Are We So Ignorant When It Comes to Money and How It Works?

 In April this year, Annie Nova of CNBC wrote about the U.S. savings crisis.
-Specifically, the impact of a lack of financial education and literacy in the United States.
-Just a month prior, for the financially focused outlet Investestmentnews.com, Greg Iacurci covered the seeming financial illiteracy epidemic in America.
+Specifically, she talked about the impact of a lack of financial education and literacy in the United States.
+Just a month prior, for the financially focused outlet InvestestmentNews.com, Greg Iacurci covered the seeming financial illiteracy epidemic in America.

 How is it possible that Americans, in the Information Age, are suffering from a lack of knowledge?
 Specifically about the all-mighty dollar?

 Now that I am in my 30s, I find myself agreeing with Heather Long of CNN, who in 2016 wrote about the lack of financial education in our school system.
 She raised an interesting intellectual dilemma to ponder: How is it that sex education is mandatory, but financial education is nowhere on any pre-college curriculum?
 Especially in a nation where the last several generations of adults are entering life with mind-numbing debt and seemingly no prospect of mediation, as covered by Hau Hsu at the New Yorker.

 How is it that sex education is mandatory, but financial education is nowhere on any pre-college curriculum?